-Name Country of incorporation Principal activity 31 December 2023 31 December 2022 Unaudited

-AO "Baiterek Venture Investment in private

-Fund" Kazakhstan equity projects 100.00 100.00

-TOO "BV Investment portfolio

-Management" Kazakhstan management 100.00 100.00

-Kazyna Seriktes The

-B.V.
-Netherlands Investments in funds 100.00 100.00

-Organisation and

-holding of educational

-events in the areas of

-technology

-entrepreneurship and

-ЧК "BGlobal development of

-Ventures Ltd." Kazakhstan technologies 100.00 100.00
+Country of 31 December 31 December Name incorporation Principal activity 2024 2023 Baiterek Venture Fund Investment in private equity JSC Kazakhstan projects 100.00 100.00 BV Management LLP Kazakhstan Investment portfolio management 100.00 100.00 Kazyna Seriktes B.V.
+The Netherlands Investments in funds 100.00 100.00 Organisation and holding of educational events in the areas of BGlobal Ventures Ltd. technology entrepreneurship and Private Company Kazakhstan development of technologies 100.00 100.00

-\ Baiterek Venture Fund JSC was established by the Decision of the Board of Directors of the Company on 23 March 2014.
+Baiterek Venture Fund JSC was established by the Decision of the Board of Directors of the Company on 23 March 2014.